 Duke TIP does not post the scores online, however they are available on the ACT or SAT websites.

 Note: You must be at least 13 to create an account at these websites.
 Contact ACT at (319) 337-1270 or SAT at (866) 756-7346 if you experience issues when creating an account.

 To protect the confidentiality of scores, it is Duke TIP’s policy, as well as ACT’s policy, not to give scores to anyone by telephone, email, or fax.
 However, students who took the SAT and are unable to view their scores online (because they are under the age of 13) can call SAT Customer Service at (866) 756-7346 to receive their scores.

 After all of the scores from December, January and February are received by Duke TIP, we compile a score interpretive guide, the Results Summary, to send to all talent search participants in May.
 This mailing also includes a certificate and information on some of our educational programs.

-Some students qualify for a recognition ceremony or summer programs.
-Summer program information is mailed to qualified students in March.
-Invitations to a ceremony are mailed to qualified students in April.
+Some students qualify for a recognition ceremony, for our campus-based summer programs, and for our eStudies distance learning program.
+Summer program information is mailed to eligible students in March.
+Invitations to a ceremony are mailed to eligible students in April.

 The Results Summary is a report that each participant receive that allows him/her to compare scores with those of other 7th Grade Talent Search participants, some of the most gifted seventh graders in the country.